\

 LocationBrussels

-The Brain Innovation Days, led by the European Brain Council, aim to highlight opportunities within the brain space.
+The Brain Innovation Days, organised by the European Brain Council, aim to highlight opportunities within the brain space.
 Researchers, clinicians, industry professionals, and other stakeholders are striving to deepen our understanding of the brain and to translate this knowledge into innovative treatments, interventions, and tools to improve brain health.

 This event will serve as a platform to enhance collaboration, facilitate knowledge sharing, drive business development, connect key stakeholders, and showcase cutting-edge innovations in Europe.
 Attendees can explore ground-breaking projects in the Innovation Hall, engage in insightful Brain Talks and panel discussions, and witness a Pitch Competition showcasing brain-related start-ups.